 Pre-Medical/Pre-Health Professional Program

 There are many careers that one may pursue in the area of health care.
 These include physicians (allopathic and osteopathic), physician assistants, dentists, pharmacists, physical therapists, occupational therapists, optometrists, veterinarians, and chiropractors, to name a few.
 These careers require completion of a graduate degree after the baccalaureate.
 Admission to these graduate programs typically requires the successful completion of additional courses in science, mathematics, social sciences, and the humanities.
-The Pre-Medical/Pre-Health Professional Program is designed to allow students in any major to complete these course requirements, and provide guidance and experiences to fulfill the pre-requisites for admission to various health profession graduate programs.
+The Pre-Medical/Pre-Health Professional Pathway is designed to allow students in any major to complete these course requirements.
+It also provides guidance and experiences to fulfill the prerequisites for admission to various health profession graduate programs.

-The Pre-Medical/Pre-Health Professional Program is not a degree or a stand-alone program.
-Students MUST be in a major degree program at Endicott College to participate in the Pre-Medical/Pre-Health Professional Program.
+The Pre-Medical/Pre-Health Professional Pathway is not a degree or a stand-alone program.
+Students MUST be in a major degree program at Endicott College to be guided in preparing for their desired health care career.

-The Pre-Medical/Pre-Health Professional Program is directed by the Health Professions Advising Committee.
-Members of the committee also act as additional faculty advisors, helping students to select courses and suggesting internship experiences and extracurricular activities that are relevant to the fields of interest and strengthen student credentials.
+The Health Professions Advising Committee act serves as additional faculty advisors in the Pre-Medical/Pre-Health Professional Pathway, helping students to select courses and suggesting internship experiences and extracurricular activities that are relevant to the field of interest and strengthen student credentials.
 If required, the Health Professions Advising Committee also writes letters of recommendation for individuals applying to health profession programs that require a committee letter, such as medical school.

-Professional schools typically require a minimum overall grade point average (GPA) to apply for admission.
-Meeting the minimum admission requirements does not guarantee an offer of admission, as that is only one criterion among many that are assessed by admission committees.
-Based upon the admission requirements of a number of professional schools, the Pre-Medical/Pre-Health Professional Program has the following minimum GPA requirements:
+Professional schools typically require a minimum overall grade point average (GPA) of 3.00 to apply for admission.
+Meeting the minimum admission requirements does not guarantee an offer of admission, as it is only one criterion among many that are assessed by admission committees.
+Highly competitive applicants to health profession programs generally have overall and science GPAs of 3.67, and high scores on standardized examinations.

-The required pre-requisite courses for a particular program and school are unique.
-Students should meet with their Health Professions advisor to select the necessary courses to complete the admission requirements for their particular field.
+The required prerequisite courses for a particular program and school are unique.
+Students should meet with their health professions advisor to select the necessary courses to complete the admission requirements for their particular fields.
 Courses should be selected to permit students to apply to multiple programs.
-All pre-requisite courses for professional school may count toward the major (if allowed), any appropriate minor, General Education requirements, and the Pre-Medical/Pre-Health Professional Program.
+All prerequisite courses for professional school may count toward the major (if allowed), any appropriate minor, general education requirements, and the Pre-Medical/Pre-Health Professional Pathway.